Godhelpsme/Lubulu/README.md

    - **Build output directory**: `dist`
    - Click **Save and Deploy**

 4. **First deployment will fail** - This is expected!
-KV and D1 aren't bound yet.
+KV and D1 aren't created yet.

 ---